Luca06Luwa/Guide-WiiU/docs/user-guide/aroma/sd-preparation.md

 1. **Extract** and copy the contents of the newly downloaded Tiramisu *`.zip`* file to the root of your SD Card.
 1. Copy the `01_sigpatches.rpx` file to `/wiiu/environments/tiramisu/modules/setup` on your SD Card.
 1. **Extract** and copy the contents of the newly downloaded Payloads and Base-Aroma *`.zip`* files to the root of your SD Card.
+1. Copy the `01_sigpatches.rpx` file to `/wiiu/environments/aroma/modules/setup` on your SD Card.

 ?> If your computer asks you to overwrite existing files on your SD Card, you will need to click yes.
-This is important as Aroma doesn't work with outdated versions of the Environment Loader.
+This is important as Aroma doesn't work with outdated versions of the Environment Loader. </br> Also sigpatches is required for some stuff to work on aroma such as homebrew apps being distributed as WUPs and only that.